 14. Once the dough has doubled in volume, bake at 180° for 40 minutes.

-15. After this time, remove the brioche from the oven and let it cool on a wire rack for 10 minutes.
+15. After this time, remove the brioche from the oven and let it cool on a metal rack for 10 minutes.

-16. Unmold and let cool completely on a wire rack before serving.
+16. Unmold and let it cool completely on the rack before tasting.

 Grades:

-• Like all pastries of this type, it is best to consume the brioche on the same day, but if we keep it in a hermetically sealed bag, it will keep quite well for another day.
+• Like all pastries of this type, it is best to consume the brioche on the same day, but if we keep it in an airtight bag, it will keep quite well for another day.

-What do you think if you add dark chocolate chips to the dough?
+What do you think if you add pieces of dark chocolate to the dough?
 The combination of flavors is fabulous.
 Or try incorporating some dried fruit, or some raisins...
-The possibilities are endless, and with a brioche base as delicious as this one, any combination will be fantastic.
+The possibilities are endless, and with a brioche base as delicious as this, any combination is going to be fantastic.

 Comments